benihutapea/zola/INSTALL.md

 ## Supabase Setup

-Zola requires Supabase for authentication and storage.
+Zulu Chat requires Supabase for authentication and storage.
 Follow these steps to set up your Supabase project:

 1. Create a new project at [Supabase](https://supabase.com)
 2. Set up the database schema using the SQL script below